We have recently completed a fabulous new extension in Islington and wanted to share the project from start to finish

 4orm then worked with Conisbee Structural Engineers to produce the design, planning drawings and technical details needed to get the project underway.

-We also arranged for test holes to be created to check the dimensions and condition of the foundations of building before works began.
+We also arranged for test holes to be created to check the dimensions and condition of the foundations of the building before works began.

 We arranged for Party Wall Awards from neighbours either side to comply with the Party Wall Act and appointed Building Control before the work started to ensure the work would be certified as compliant with applicable Building Regulations following completion.